-In addition to LRRK2-IN-1 and CZC-25146, the first generation of LRRK2 inhibitors also included another high molecular weight diaminopyrimidine named TAE684, a repurposed ALK inhibitor with a similar potency but a slightly inferior selectivity (Zhang et al., 2012).
-Aminopyrimidines were not the only structural category represented however, with GSK2578215A, a potent (IC50 = 9 nM) and selective (90% inhibition towards only 3 out of 449 kinases) arylbenzamide, also being reported in 2012 (Reith et al., 2012).
+In addition to LRRK2-IN-1 and CZC-25146, the first generation of LRRK2 inhibitors also included another high MW diaminopyrimidine named TAE684, a repurposed anaplastic lymphoma kinase (ALK) inhibitor with a similar potency but a slightly inferior selectivity (Zhang et al., 2012).
+Aminopyrimidines were not the only structural category represented however, with GSK2578215A, a potent $(IC{50} = 9 \text{ nM})$ and selective (90% inhibition towards only three out of 449 kinases) arylbenzamide, also being reported in 2012 (Reith et al., 2012).
 These four compounds have been integral to a great deal of basic research carried out over subsequent years, aided in part by the Michael J. Fox Foundation making them easily available to scientists worldwide.
 Nonetheless, as drugs for the clinic, all four compounds perished early in the pipeline.
 LRRK2-IN-1 and CZC-25146 had the critical failing of being unable to cross the blood-brain barrier, which is clearly a fundamental requirement of any pharmaceutical aimed at treating neurodegenerative disease.
-Somewhat surprisingly, the structurally similar but larger compound TAE684 did enter brain in rodents, but it was found to be ineffective as a LRRK2 inhibitor in this organ.
-GSK2578215A, which is appreciably smaller than all three aminopyrimidine molecules, also crossed the rodent blood brain barrier with little effect on Lrrk2.
+Somewhat surprisingly, the structurally similar but larger compound TAE684 did enter the brain in rodents, but it was found to be ineffective as a LRRK2 inhibitor in this organ.
+GSK2578215A, which is appreciably smaller than all three aminopyrimidine molecules, also crossed the rodent blood-brain barrier with little effect on LRRK2.

-Given that LRRK2-IN-1, CZC-25146 and TAE684 are all similar in structure, it is unsurprising that a great many of the next generation of LRRK2 kinase inhibitors were smaller aminopyrimidine molecules that were developed with the hope of retaining potency and selectivity for LRRK2, while facilitating access to the brain.
-A number of such compounds were published in the next few years including HG-10-102-01 (Chen et al., 2012; Choi et al., 2012) and a series of compounds - G1023, GNE-7915, GNE-0877, and GNE-9605 - made by Genentech (Estrada et al., 2012, 2014).
-All these compounds have potencies in the low (or sub) nanomolar range, excellent selectivity, and are able to enter the brains of mice and inhibit Lrrk2 in vivo.
+Given that LRRK2-IN-1.
+CZC-25146 and TAE684 are all similar in structure, it is unsurprising that a great many of the next generation of LRRK2 kinase inhibitors were smaller aminopyrimidine molecules that were developed with the hope of retaining potency and selectivity for LRRK2, while facilitating access to the brain.
+A number of such compounds were published in the next few years including HG-10-102-01 (Chen et al., 2012; Choi et al., 2012) and a series of compounds-G1023, GNE-7915, GNE-0877 and GNE-9605-made by Genentech (Estrada et al., 2012, 2014).
+All these compounds have potencies in the low (or sub-molar) nanomolar range and excellent selectivity and are able to enter the brains of mice and inhibit LRRK2 in vivo.
 The Genentech compounds were also tested in rats and cynomolgus monkeys, where they were found to have good pharmacokinetic and drug metabolism profiles (Estrada et al., 2012, 2014).
 Thus, LRRK2 kinase inhibitors moved from purely in vitro tools to compounds that could be used to study LRRK2 in the brains of animal models.

 Over the next few years, a number of other structurally distinct LRRK2 kinase inhibitors (i.e. neither aminopyridines nor arylbenzamides) have been reported in the scientific literature, as these compounds continue to evolve and improve.
-Structural categories include pyrrolopyrimidines such as Pfizer's PF-06447475 (Henderson et al., 2015), indazoles such as Merck's MLi-2 (Fell et al., 2015), and thiophenes, also from Merck (Greshock et al., 2016).
-In addition, further types of organic molecules that have not been described in the scientific literature are the subject of patents for use as LRRK2 inhibitors, such as macrocyclic derivatives from GlaxoSmithKline and Ipsen Pharma (Ding and Ren, 2020).
-For a detailed review of the chemistry, we refer the reader to existing work in this area (Hatcher et al., 2017; Domingos et al., 2019).
+Structural categories include pyrrolopyrimidines such as Pfizer's PF-06447475 (Henderson et al., 2015), indazoles such as Merck's MLi-2 (Fell et al., 2015) and thiophenes, also from Merck (Greshock et al., 2016).
+In addition, further types of organic molecules that have not been described in the scientific literature are the subject of patents for use as LRRK2 inhibitors, such as macrocyclic derivatives from

+GlaxoSmithKline and Ipsen Pharma (Ding & Ren, 2020).
+For a detailed review of the chemistry, we refer the reader to existing work in this area (Domingos et al., 2019; Hatcher et al., 2017).